 Jonathan Blair and Nicole Johnson are the joint first and so far only actors to repeat a Diamond Mask winning performance for the same role in both a debut and a subsequent revival production of a show–for Frank/Officer Dixon and Big Red respectively for Close Encounters of the Hairy Kind (2019 and 2022).

 Calvin Johnson became the first performer to win seven Diamond Mask Awards after winning for Evan Landon in Close Encounters of the Hairy Kind 2022 Revival in October 2022.
-He then became the first performer to win eight Diamond Masks after winning for Yves Dufort in Tête-à-Tête in Fall 2022.
+He followed that to become the first performer to win eight Diamond Masks for Yves Dufort in Tête-à-Tête in Fall 2022 and nine Diamond Masks for Red Queen in Malice in Wonderland in July 2025.

 Olivia Holm became the first woman to reach five Diamond Mask Awards for Excellence in Performance with her win for Salome Auclair in Tête-à-Tête in Fall 2022.